ianoxley/gitsvnscript/README.md

 gitsvnscript
 ------------
-Appends a `git svn clone URL -s` command after a `svn checkout URL` command on any project on Google Code that uses Subversion.
+If a project on Google Code uses Subversion, this script finds the `svn checkout URL project-name-read-only` on the source checkout page and appends a `git svn clone URL -s project-name` command after it.